 The bodies are being laid to rest at a special cemetery near Srebrenica where victims are buried as their remains are gradually identified after being found in mass graves.

-The oldest of the newly identified victims was 76 and the youngest (see our Balkan Service's story on Fatima Muhic in Serbian
+The oldest of the newly identified victims was 76 and the youngest (see our Balkan Service's story on Fatima Muhic in Serbian) was a newborn.

 In July 1995, Bosnian Serb forces overran the UN-protected village and executed more than 8,000 men and boys within days.

 The UN war crimes court for the former Yugoslavia was expected to rule later on July 11 on an appeal of the decision to drop a charge of genocide against Bosnian Serb wartime leader Radovan Karadzic, who faces other counts including masterminding the Srebrenica massacre.

 WATCH: Thousands of Bosnians turned out in Visoko, near Sarajevo, to show their respects as trucks carrying the remains of the 409 newly identified Srebrenica victims traveled to Potocari.